N0xFF/dragonfly-lossless_rotate/README.md

 # Dragonfly Lossless Rotate

+**About 60% more performance with libjpeg-turbo tools**

 ## NOTE

-Tool jpegtran from MozJPEG may work incorrectly and not rotate same image many times.
+Tool _jpegtran_ from MozJPEG may work incorrectly and not rotate same image many times.
+You should test it before run in production.

 ## Setup